justincasher/vantage/docs/index.md

-# Welcome to Lean Automator Documentation
+# Welcome to Vantage Documentation

-Lean Automator is a Python project designed to build and manage a mathematical knowledge base (KB).
+Vantage is a Python project designed to build and manage a mathematical knowledge base (KB).
 It leverages Lean 4 for formal verification, integrates with Large Language Models (specifically Google's Gemini) for potential code/description generation, and uses an SQLite database for persistent storage.

 This documentation provides detailed information on setting up, configuring, and using Lean Automator.